Stability in the high-dimensional cohomology of congruence subgroups: Introduction

 \begin{theorem}[Church--Putman, Theorem~A \cite{CP}] For $\bk$ a field of characteristic zero, we have: \end{theorem}

 We use our main result, \autoref{thm:main}, to prove the following integral refinement.

 \begin{theorem} Let $\bk$ be an arbitrary commutative ring.
 For $n \ge 6$, we have that: \end{theorem}

-\begin{remark} Although $\GL_n(\bZ)$ is only a duality group with $\bQ$ coefficients and, for $n$ even, the Steinberg module is {\bf not} the dualizing module, the groups $\rH_i(\GL_n(\bZ);\oSt_n(\bZ))$ are still of interest.
+\begin{remark} Although $\GL_n(\bZ)$ is only a duality group with $\bQ$ coefficients and, for $n$ even, the Steinberg module is {\bf not} the dualizing module (see Putman--Studenmund \cite{PStu} for a description of the dualizing module), the groups $\rH_i(\GL_n(\bZ);\oSt_n(\bZ))$ are still of interest.
 For $R$ a ring of integers in a number field, there is a spectral sequence due to Quillen \cite{Q} with Here $\Omega^{\infty-1}(K(R))$ denotes the one-fold delooping of the infinite loop space associated to the algebraic $\rK$-theory spectrum of $R$.
-Many of the calculations of algebraic $\rK$-groups using this spectral sequence have relied on homological vanishing results to simplify the $E^1$-page (see e.g. \cite{LSK3,LSK45,SGGHSY, PEV, EMS, KK8}).
+Many of the calculations of algebraic $\rK$-groups using this spectral sequence have relied on homological vanishing results to simplify the $E^1$-page (see e.g. \cite{LSK3,LSK45,SGGHSY, DSEVKM}).
 We hope this new vanishing result will also be useful for computations.

 \end{remark}